Vyral/scott-griffin/_posts/2018-10-30-what-you-need-to-know-before-buying-an-investment-property.md

 And **if you have more than one investment property, you’ll need to multiply this reserve amount by however many properties you accrue.**

-Finally, don’t forget that you’ll need to budget for closing costs.
-That is, unless you can negotiate for the seller to pay them.
+Finally, don’t forget that you’ll need to budget for closing costs—that is, unless you can negotiate for the seller to pay them.

 The rental market is very strong right now, so I highly encourage anyone able to meet the stipulations we’ve discussed today to pursue building wealth through real estate.